ajrosen/Bitwarden-Accelerator/README.md

 There are three ways to invoke Bitwarden Accelerator.

-1. Using the keyword ***bw*** will provide a list of operations.
+1. Using the Workflow Keyword (default: ***bw***) will provide a list of operations.
 The list depends on whether you are logged into or logged out of Bitwarden, and whether your vault is locked or unlocked.
 2. Typing the ***hotkey*** will start a search of your vault.
 This is the same as choosing the **Search Vault** operation from the main menu.
 3. As a Universal Action, you can view an item's fields directly in Alfred.